tclarke/zara80/stebus-backplane/README.txt

 stebus-backplane.v1.pcbway.gerbers.zip contains the gerbers used to order rev 1 of the board from PCBway who kindly provided free manufacture as a sponsorship for rev 1.

+Most of the parts can be substituted for similar parts.
+Resistors should be approximately the same but most can be a few percent off.
+The (rev 2 and newer) 2.8v regulator should work fine with any pin compatible regulator.
+It's used as a pullup in the termination circuit so it shouldn't pull much current and the footprint is pretty standard for 2 pin SMD regulators.
+The DIN connectors are meant to be interchangable with any DIN41612.
+They are 2x32 pin female AC connectors.
+The Molex is a standard 24-pin ATX connector so other brands should work fine.